Try something different: painting with sponge

 Watercolor painting of summer meadows

-Once I started to paint and draw birds, I found unexpectedly a new interesting set of subjects.
-There’s so much to explore!
-My first paintings of birds were very approximate.
+When I started to paint and draw birds, I unexpectedly discovered a new interesting set of subjects.
+There was so much to explore!
+My first paintings of birds were very approximate, animated.
 I tried to give them some character without getting too much into detail.
-I’m paying more attention now to arrangement of colors, on wings and other feathers and to their external anatomy.
+I’m paying more attention now to arrangement of colors on wings and other feathers and to their external anatomy.

-I like most birds, and I really need to love or somehow like that stuff which I am going to draw or paint.
-That’s pretty much the reason I stopped painting human portraits.
+I like most birds, and I really need to love or somewhat like the subject which I am going to draw or paint.
+That was pretty much the reason I had stopped painting human portraits.

 They look very attractive, and all paintings are ready to hang without extra frame or glass